nachomirsol/develapp/README.md

 ## Description

-Full stack app consist in a developer social network
+Mern stack app about a developer social network

 ## Technologies